rollemira/create-sst3-turbo/README.md

-# Make a real readme please.
+# Make a real readme please

 ## TODO

 Make the real readme file explaining how to get the project started from a fresh `git cone` command.

 ## More docs